xmppo/xmpp-php/README.md

 Current version supports `PLAIN` and `DIGEST-MD5` auth methods.

+## TLS

+If server supports TLS connections, you should use `setUseTls(true)` function on the `Options` instance so that TLS communication is triggered.

+**This is still not tested really well so please open issues if you find something wrong**

 ## Sending messages

 `$client->message->send()` takes 3 parameters of which the last one is optional.
 First parameter